w666/yakv/README.md

 ### Delete Expired Values

-There is a `crealUp` method to delete expired values from internal storage, it basically executes `cleanUp` against internal storage instance.
+There is a `cleanUp` method that can be called to clean up expired items when used as an in-memory storage.

 ```typescript
 server.cleanUp();